 Debatable.
-Since Leon's solo ending includes his parents, it's entirely reasonable to assume none of them ever died, or that if they did, Expel was brought back from a time before it happened.
+Since Leon's solo ending includes his parents, it's entirely reasonable to assume that they survived until Expel's destruction, or that if they did die earlier, Expel was brought back from a time before it happened.

 Game Breaker: Several exploits and facets of the game can render it very easy, especially on the lower difficulties.

 The Customize skill can grant party members access to powerful weapons well before the enemies' strengths increase to balance.
 An noteworthy example is that Claude's ultimate weapon, Eternal Sphere / Aeterna, is customizable just over halfway through the first disc, a weapon that is only truly outclassed after completing the Bonus Dungeon.

 Eternal Sphere / Aeterna is itself a Game Breaker; beyond an impressive 1600 ATK stat, granting several elemental resistences, and other stat increases, the weapon also shoots out multiple stars with each successful hit.
 Each star can also damage an enemy, and it is very easy to stunlock any enemy sans the Final Boss and the last boss in the Bonus Dungeon by spamming normal attacks with it.